Paddlepop25/codeinstitute-boardgame-store/README.md

 24. Save and restart the terminal

-12. Make migrations with this command
+25. Make migrations with this command
 ````
 python3 manage.py migrate
 ````

-15. Commit all files to Heroku with these commands
+26. Commit all files to Heroku with these commands
 ````
 git add .
 git commit -m "Updated settings.py"
 git push heroku master
 ````

-13. Make a superuser with this command
+27. Make a superuser with this command
 `python manage.py createsuperuser`

-15. At the very top of the page in Heroku, click "Open App".
+28. At the very top of the page in Heroku, click "Open App".
 You will now be able to view the project in Heroku

 ## Credits

-### Contents
+### Content

-- All game card images and information is take from [Team Board GAME](https://www.teamboardgame.com/)
+- All game card images and information are take from [TEAMBOARDGAME](https://www.teamboardgame.com/)

 ### Media
 - #### Images
     - The main Monopoly image for the website was found in taken from [here](https://www.celebitchy.com/wp-content/uploads/2018/11/activity-board-game-close-up-1314435.jpg)
+    - The chess knight piece for brand logo taken from [here](http://www.pngmart.com/files/3/Chess-Transparent-Background.png)
     - The Favicon was created [here](https://favicon.io/favicon-converter/)
-    - Pictures of games were downloaded from [TeamBoardGame](https://www.teamboardgame.com/)
-    - Image of [sad cat](http://www.catboxzen.com/wp-content/uploads/2014/10/sad-cat.jpg), [winking cat](https://static.boredpanda.com/blog/wp-content/uploads/2016/04/smiling-animals-8-570e0c1b0703c__605.jpg), [happy dog](http://elelur.com/data_images/articles/happy-dogs-do-you-know-what-makes-them-really-so.jpg) were taken from the respective webpages
+    - Images of [sad cat](http://www.catboxzen.com/wp-content/uploads/2014/10/sad-cat.jpg), [winking cat](https://static.boredpanda.com/blog/wp-content/uploads/2016/04/smiling-animals-8-570e0c1b0703c__605.jpg), [happy dog](http://elelur.com/data_images/articles/happy-dogs-do-you-know-what-makes-them-really-so.jpg) were taken from the respective webpages

 ### Codes